How to set up a Jockey Box

 STEP 9: ADD ICE

+Okay, now it’s time!
 Fill the cooler completely full of ice.
-It can take 30-40 pounds of ice to completely cover the stainless steel coils on our 2 and 4-tap models.
-Ice capacity will vary depending on cooler model and size—the important point is to fill the cooler completely.
+Ice capacity will vary depending on the jockey box model and size—the important point here is to fill the cooler completely.

 STEP 10: ACCLIMATE